How do I book and pay for a course?

 Don't panic, simply Contact Us and we will send you a password re-set email.

 West Buckland School pool is a private school, therefore changing rooms are open spaces.
 Seperate female and male chaning is provided, along with showers and toilets.
 Anyone over the age of 8 must change in their same sex changing room, special considerations can apply if discussed with the shift Senior Teacher.
 We do supply standing baby changing units and mats, plus a play pen in both the female and male changing facilities, to allow parents to change little ones with ease and then keep them safe and secure whilst you change.
 All our changing rooms are shoe-free zones please remove any outdoor shoes (including toddlers) before entering or use the blue shoe coverings supplied on entrance to the pool.

 At what age can I start swimming with my baby?

 Our optimum age for a baby is between 6 weeks and 6 months of age.
 However, as our teachers are qualified to teach all ages, you can start your baby/child at any age.
+We recommend from 3 months of age at our West Buckland School pool.
 Very young babies should only stay in the water for 10/15 minutes on their first few visits.